Shields and Yarnell: As a duo

 Shields and Yarnell's specialty was a series of skits called The Clinkers, in which they assumed the personae of robots, with many individual, deliberate motions (as opposed to normal smooth motion) stereotypical of robots and early animatronics, enhanced by their ability to refrain from blinking their eyes for long stretches of time.

 Their dance and mime performances were featured in 1977 and 1978 on their own CBS television comedy-variety program, The Shields and Yarnell Show.
 They appeared on 400 national television shows in the United States, including The Sonny & Cher Comedy Hour, The Red Skelton Show, The Muppet Show (1979), and The Tonight Show Starring Johnny Carson.
-The pair played the "Six-Hundred-Dollar People" created by Dr. Loveless, Jr., in the 1979 TV movie The Wild Wild West Revisited.
+The pair played the "Six-Hundred-Dollar People" created by Dr. Loveless Jr., in the 1979 TV movie The Wild Wild West Revisited.
 They performed in the unsuccessful Broadway musical production Broadway Follies in New York City, which closed after only one performance, following bad reviews that night.
 Career highlights included shows for two American Presidents, a command performance for Queen Elizabeth II, and a tour of China with comedian Bob Hope.

 Their television special Toys on the Town, written by Shields, earned an Emmy Award.

 They won an award as Las Vegas "Entertainer of the Year," dual Georgies for "Rising Stars of the Year" and "Special Attraction of the Year" from the American Guild of Variety Artists.

 Post-divorce

 Shields and Yarnell married in 1972 and divorced in 1986.
 Shields opened a jewelry and art business in Sedona, Arizona, while Yarnell remarried and moved to Norway.
-They reunited periodically to tour with their act.
+They remained on friendly terms after the divorce and reunited periodically to tour with their act.

-In 2002, Shields met Laurie Burke, a singer-songwriter in Sedona, and the two were married on September 25, 2006.
-Burke was diagnosed with a brain tumor the next spring and died on April 25, 2007.
-Shields married Jennifer Griffiths in December 2009.
-The couple divorced in 2014.
-Shields currently resides in Verde Valley, Arizona, where he creates paintings, sculptures, and jewelry design.
+While in Sedona, Shields met singer-songwriter Laurie Burke in 2002, and the two married on September 25, 2006.
+Burke was diagnosed with a brain tumor the next spring and died April 25, 2007.
+Shields was married to Jennifer Griffiths from 2009 to 2014.
+Shields currently resides in Verde Valley, Arizona, engaged in painting, sculpture, and jewelry design.